matthewhirschey/ddh.org/Updates.md

 You can now delete the ddh directory from the slurm cluster.

 ## Deploy Data
-Data is deployed into an OpenShift volume from a DukeDS project by running a job.
+New data is downloaded into an volume used by the app by running an OpenShift job.
-There is an OpenShift Template to simplify creating these jobs for new releases.
+To simplify creating these jobs there is an OpenShift Template.

 From the `OpenShift Web Console` where the project is deployed do the following:
 - Make sure you have the `depmap` project selected.